Nancy Zhou

 Nancy Zhou (born January 5, 1993) is a Chinese-American classical violinist.
 She has performed as a soloist in recital and with orchestras throughout the world.
 Zhou has been a prizewinner in several major competitions, including first prizes in the 2018 Shanghai Isaac Stern International Violin Competition and the 2018 International Music Competition Harbin.

 Early life and musical training

 Zhou was born in San Antonio, Texas.
-She began violin study at age four with her father, Long Zhou, who continued to be her teacher throughout her youth.
+From her mother's side, she is of Bouyei descent, one of the 55 ethnic minorities in China.
+Zhou's mother was a member of a folk-dance group in Guiyang, China.
+Zhou began violin study at age four with her father, Long Zhou, who continued to be her teacher throughout her youth.
 She graduated from the Keystone School in San Antonio.

-Zhou studied with Miriam Fried at the New England Conservatory and also took lessons from David Nadien.
+Zhou studied with Miriam Fried at the New England Conservatory and also took lessons from Paul Kantor and David Nadien.
 She graduated from Harvard University in 2017.

+Zhou also acknowledges the mentorship of violinists Anne-Sophie Mutter and Weigang Li, as well as of Augustin Dumay, with whom she studied at the Queen Elisabeth Music Chapel in Waterloo, Belgium, where she earned an Artist Diploma and later held the title of Associate Artist.

 Competitions

-Zhou has received recognition at numerous competitions, including several top prizes:
+Zhou received recognition at numerous competitions, including several top prizes: